AlvinJian/CS525IR/README.md

-# Run it at first time
+# Initial setup for front end
 ```
 cd client-app/
 npm install
 npm run build
 ```
-the above commands are for react.
 If the front-end code is changed, you have to re-run `npm run build` in `client-app/`

 # Run!
-make sure `flask` is installed, then do:

 on Windows:
 ```
 ./run.ps1